Paying your Local Property Tax (LPT)

 - employer's or pension provider's name

 - employer's or pension provider's tax registration number.
 This number is on your P60 Form and may also be on your payslip or obtained from your employer.
 Please note 2018 is the final year for which you will receive a P60.

 Your employer must report your LPT deductions to Revenue with your payroll deductions every time you are paid.
 You can now view your LPT deductions reported by your employer through the ‘Manage your tax’ link in myAccount.

 Ceasing or changing employment

-If you cease or change employment, your previous employer should confirm the amount of LPT deducted on your P45.
+If you cease or change employment, your previous employer should confirm the amount of LPT deducted on your final payroll submission.
 If you commence new employment, Revenue will request that your new employer deduct the remaining LPT due for that year.
 If you notice that deductions have not commenced for your new employment, you must contact us.